All users of the Carolina CloudApps service must agree to the following terms of service before creating or contributing to a site.

 - Information that is deemed to be confidential in accordance with the North Carolina Public Records Act

 Note that we DO NOT support the processing or storing of ACH, card holder, credit card, or other payment information as defined by the Payment Card Industry (PCI) Data Security Standard.
 If you have a business need for processing payment information, contact the University's Merchant Services group at email@example.com for information on using the TouchNet payment gateway service.

-If you need to store or process sensitive data on the Carolina CloudApps platform, you will need to complete a Sensitive Data Access Questionnaire and return it to the ITS Information Security Office.
+If you need to store or process sensitive data on the Carolina CloudApps platform, you will need to complete a Sensitive Data Access Questionnaire that will be reviewed by the ITS Information Security Office.

 Learn more in the Sensitive Information document.

 Users of the Carolina CloudApps service are expected to follow conventional standards of ethics and polite conduct in their use of the computing resources.
 It is expected that users will behave responsibly, ethically, and politely, even in the absence of reminders or enforcement.

 Any individual utilizing the Carolina CloudApps service is solely responsible for the use of their UNC Onyen, the resources to which that Onyen provides access, activity on the network that can be traced back to that individual's account or computer, and for the content of any information made available through use of these resources.
 All such activity is subject to the laws of the State of North Carolina and the United States, as well as the policies governing the University of North Carolina at Chapel Hill.
 By accepting computing and network privileges and continued access to these resources, you, the user, are also accepting the following terms of agreement:

 - Access to computing and network resources granted through the issuing of a UNC Onyen may be used only by the specific individual to whom the Onyen is issued and may not be shared with other individuals.